not-umbrella-project/umbrella_project/README.md

 `database`: if time and slave-power permit, we can have a SQL database.
 Else, we can just append data into a python file.

 ## Electronic hardware
+#### Connection to server:
+1. use arduino wifi board
+2. send jason file to IP
+3. ?????

 ## Mechanical harware

 ## Database
 see `Server`